Last Updated on September 25, 2023

 The Cham Kingdom

-The Champa kingdom was located in central and south Vietnam and lasted from the 2nd century to the 15th century until the Viet conquered it in 1471.
+The Champa kingdom was located in south and central Vietnam and lasted from the 2nd century to the 15th century until the Viet conquered it in 1471.
 The Cham were traders, fishermen, and farmers.
 The art and way of life were strongly influenced by Indian culture.
 A system of casts was implemented and the king, though to be a reincarnation of Shiva, was all-powerful.

 Some of the Cham converted to Islam during the 17th century, making it one of the only Muslim ethnic group in Vietnam (most of them remained Hindu).

 Since the dissolution of the Kingdom 500 years ago, they had been persecuted and forced to give up their customs.
 In Cambodia, they have been targeted by the Khmers Rouges during the purge, and in Vietnam, they have been pressured into the assimilation of Vietnamese culture.